 “The Philippine government and the MILF must clarify to both their commanders, and to their rank-and-file forces that attacks on civilians will not be tolerated, and see that anyone suspected of carrying out such violations is removed from their position, or from a situation where abuses might happen again.
 Otherwise, the picture for the people of Mindanao remains bleak if they continue to be targeted,” said Donna Guest.

-The report ‘Shattered Peace in Mindanao: The human cost of conflict in the Philippines’ is based on interviews conducted this summer at the peak of the recent renewed violence and ongoing monitoring of the country’s human rights situation.
+Background The report ‘Shattered Peace in Mindanao: The human cost of conflict in the Philippines’ is based on interviews conducted this summer at the peak of the recent renewed violence and ongoing monitoring of the country’s human rights situation.